 Presents concepts in the areas of solution properties, chemical kinetics, chemical equilibrium, acid-base and ionic equilibrium, thermodynamics, and electrochemistry.
 This course emphasizes problem solving skills and descriptive contents for these topics.
 Laboratory experiments demonstrate qualitative and quantitative analytical techniques.
 This is a statewide Guaranteed Transfer course in the GT-SC1 category.
+(Contact hours - 90)

-Prerequisite: CHE 111 / CHE 1111
+Prerequisite: CHE 111 / CHE 1111 General College Chemistry and MAT 1340 College Algebra